deltachat-bot/deltachat-loginbot/DISCOURSE.md

 oauth2 button title:			Login with Delta Chat oauth2 allow association change:	true
 ```

-Enter the same client id and secret which you entered in `config.toml`.
-Change oauth2 authorize and token url according to your domain and where loginbot web API is listening.
-18. There are other stuff you can configure according to your need.
+15. There are other stuff you can configure according to your need.
 You should look up Discourse docs for this.
 For example, `oauth2 button title` is the title of button the user sees.
 Like you can enter "Login with DeltaChat".
 You can read more in [Discourse Basic OAuth2 support](https://meta.discourse.org/t/discourse-oauth2-basic-support/33879)

 This photo shows an example configuration: